 Child tax credit.
 The tax credit is fully refundable for the 2021 tax year.
 In addition, the amount and eligibility age are higher.

 - Up to $3,600 total for each child age 5 and younger

 - Up to $3,000 total for each child age six through 17 (previously age 16)

-- Eligible families will receive half of the credit in direct periodic payments from the IRS, July through December 2021.
+- Eligible families may receive half of the credit in direct periodic payments from the IRS, July through December 2021.
 Families can elect out of these direct periodic payments or update relevant information by using the IRS website.

 - Any remaining credit can be claimed on the 2021 tax return.

 - The credit phases out for filers with modified adjusted gross income of $75,000 single, $112,500 head of household or $150,000 joint.

 Child and dependent care tax credit.
 In 2021, households earning up to $125,000 may qualify for the full credit, up to $4,000 for one qualifying individual or $8,000 for two or more.

 Unemployment insurance (UI).
 The weekly supplemental benefit remains $300 per week but is extended through Sept.
 6, 2021 (except for states that terminated benefit payments early).
 For the 2020 tax year, the first $10,200 in assistance is federally tax-free for households with modified adjusted gross income under $150,000.
 Rules may vary for state tax purposes.

 Continuation of health coverage (COBRA).
 Individuals who choose employer health insurance through COBRA (for up to 18 months) due to involuntary job loss or reduction in hours are entitled to a 100% federal subsidy for the premiums for up to six months, April 1 through Sept.
 30, 2021.
 The subsidy is not provided to individuals who become eligible for coverage through another employer plan or Medicare.